naacl-org/naacl-schedule-2019/README.md

 #### 3. Non-anthology Metadata Files

 For most of the items in any event schedule, the titles, authors, and abstracts are supposed to be provided by the ACL anthology XML files (e.g., `N19.xml`, `W19.xml`, et cetera).
 However, there are instances when the anthology does not contain all of the items in the event schedule.
 For the main conference, an example is TACL papers that have been chosen by their authors to be presented at the conference.
 Such papers may  show in the anthology on time and, therefore, their titles and authors may not be included in the XML file.
 Another example is non-archival papers for various student research workshop (SRW).
-They may be included as posters in the schedule but their metadata is, again, not included in the XML file since they are non-arhival.
+They may be included as posters in the schedule but their metadata is, again, not included in the XML file since they are non-archival.

 Similarly, other workshops also might have such non-archival papers in their programs.
 Therefore, such files might be needed for them as well.